Sciss/Optional/README.md

 ## requirements / installation

-This project compiles against Scala 2.13, 2.12 using sbt.
+This project builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).
 The last version to support Scala 2.11 was v1.0.0.

 To use the library in your project: